Plastic bottles vs. aluminum cans: who'll win the global water fight?

 Another obstacle to a large-scale shift from plastic bottles is that there may not be enough cans to go round, at a time when some beers and wines are also switching from glass to cans.

-The world’s top can maker Ball Corp, which supplies the likes of Coke and Pepsi, is already scrambling to add capacity to meet demand.
+The world’s top can maker Ball Corp (BLL.N), which supplies the likes of Coke and Pepsi, is already scrambling to add capacity to meet demand.

 “This is a level of growth that we haven’t seen in a long time.
 We’re looking at a number of speed-up projects, new can lines,” said Kathleen Pitre, chief commercial and sustainability officer for Ball’s global beverage packaging business.